duckietown/docs-AIDO/book/AIDO/10_motivation/35_embodied_tasks.md

 In a way similar to the last DARPA Robotics Challenge, we will use the simulation as a first screening of the participants.
 It will be necessary for the code to run in simulation to gain access to the robotariums.
+In particular we emphasize that Duckiebots should not crash in simulation since a similar behavior may be disruptive to the physical Duckietown.

 Simulation environments for each of the individual challenges will be provided as Docker containers with clearly specified APIs.
 The baseline solutions for each challenge will be provided as separate containers.
 When both containers (the simulation and corresponding solution) are loaded and configured correctly, the simulation will effectively replace the real robot(s).
 A proposed solution can be uploaded to our cloud servers, at which point it will be automatically run against our pristine version of the simulation environment (on a cluster) and a score will be assigned and returned to the uploader.